 The Coombs Site is unique in comparison to many other Ancestral Puebloan sites in the southwest.
 It is located near what is considered to be the border of the Ancestral Puebloan and Fremont cultures.
 The Fremont were a prehistoric group that occupied most of Utah during the same period as the Ancestral Puebloans.
 The result is a blending of traits or a prehistoric “melting pot” that is reflected in the artifacts recovered from this site, as well as in the architecture.
-In addition, elements from other branches of the Ancestral Puebloan have been identified here, suggesting the presence ofan extensive trade network.
+Elements from other branches of the Ancestral Puebloan have been identified here, suggesting the presence of an extensive trade network.

 Opened to the public as a state park in 1970.